Is Favoritism in the Workplace Illegal?

 How Do You Prevent Favoritism?

 Even great managers can fall prey to favoritism because humans just naturally like some people more than others.
-So have the following things in place to help stop favoritism in your workplace.
+So put the following measures in place to help stop favoritism in your workplace.

 - Discourage friendships between levels.
 Just like your policy against dating people in your direct reporting line, you should prohibit managers from engaging in outside activities with their direct reports.
 You need managers, not friends.